Skip to content

 #5.
 Tacoma

-Fullbright’s follow-up to Gone Home moves the setting from a Portland house to an abandoned space station in 2088.
+Fullbright’s follow-up to Gone Home moves the setting from a Portland house to a derelict space station in 2088.
 Instead of reading letters, you watch AR recordings of the six crew members who lived there.
 You can rewind, fast-forward, and follow different people through the same scene.

-The AR mechanic lets you see the same conversation from multiple angles.
-One crew member might be having a breakdown in the kitchen while another is secretly sending messages in the next room.
-We spent about 3 hours on Tacoma and found the character writing stronger than Gone Home’s.
+The AR mechanic lets you witness a single conversation from multiple angles.
+One crew member might have a breakdown in the kitchen while another secretly relays a message in the next module.
+We ran Tacoma on Xbox Series X in 3 hours flat and found the character writing tighter than Gone Home’s, even if the setting is colder.

 Available on: PC, PlayStation, Xbox